pjotrp/mpi-with-ruby/README.md

 * Correct MPI finalize handling (done)
 * Check for sambamba to write file on the fly (done)
 * Test MPI performance on single machine (done)
-* Simulate SNP distances (in progress)
+* Simulate SNP distances (done)
-* Scoring in the haplotype responder
+* Scoring in the haplotype responder (done)
-* Use sambamba with MPI on cluster
+* Use sambamba snpcaller with MPI Ruby
+* The same, but now on the cluster
 * Test MPI performance on cluster
 * Measure and speed up textual (un)marshalling, probably a bottle neck (currently using JSON)
 * If MPI itself is a bottle neck, combine messages into larger messages